growthwise/pad_examples/README.md

 The organisation name should just be the organisation name you wish to use.

+See https://github.com/growthwise/pad_examples/blob/main/super_urls.csv as an example, you will need to update the data accordingly to your orgnaisations and shortcodes

 Save this file somewhere as you will need it later

 *Set up the flow*